 • Low Point 6613′ – High Point 7942′

-Runners will hit 4 aid stations throughout the half marathon.
+Runners will hit 2 water stops and 2 aid stations throughout the half marathon.
 Please note that there are no cut-offs for the Heavy Half Marathon!

-You’ll begin this Heavy Half Marathon in Colorado in the heart of Eagle, next to Color Coffee Roasters.
+You’ll begin this Heavy Half Marathon in Colorado in the heart of Eagle Ranch at the corner of Capitol and Sylvan Lake Road.
 This trail race begins with a short stretch on the bike path and up Horton Street, leading to a singletrack on the School House Rock Trail.
-Once you hit the dirt path, you’ll run a quick 200 vertical feet over 0.7 miles, followed by a similar descent to aid station #1, School House, at mile 1.7.
+Once you hit the dirt path, you’ll run a quick 200 vertical feet over 0.7 miles, followed by a similar descent to water srop #1, School House, at mile 1.7.

 From the 2nd aid station, runners turn right and begin a stretch of dirt road.
 This stretch begins with a gentle descent and soon climbs steeply over a saddle.
 Shortly after, runners leave the road with a slight right turn onto Easy Rider Trail.

-Expect a bit of climbing at the start of Easy Rider Trail, which leads to a cruisy 800-foot singletrack descent over 2.5 miles ending at aid station #3, Easy Rider, at mile 9.7.
+Expect a bit of climbing at the start of Easy Rider Trail, which leads to a cruisy 800-foot singletrack descent over 2.5 miles ending at aid station #2, Easy Rider, at mile 9.2.
 Runners cross the road and continue on the double track that eventually merges with Star Wars Trail, a fun singletrack descent.
 The descent ends abruptly with a right turn onto Pole Road, where the climbing begins again in earnest.
 Runners climb straight up the exposed Pole Road to its high point then turn right onto a short section of singletrack that joins the Hockett Gulch Trail.
 On this trail, runners enjoy a smooth descent to a right turn onto School House Rock Trail.
-Runners follow this short section of rolling trail into aid station #4, School House II, at mile 12.7.
+Runners follow this short section of rolling trail into the second water drop, School House II, at mile 13.1.

-Runners will complete this half marathon in Colorado by heading up one final 200-foot climb.
+Runners will complete this half marathon by heading up one final 200-foot climb.
 From the top of this intense climb, the trail makes a serpentine descent to the Horton Street Trailhead.
 Runners head down the neighborhood street and turn left onto the bike path.
-A short 0.4 miles along this path leads to the finish line and the after party at Color Coffee Roasters.
+A short 0.4 miles along this path leads to the finish line and the after party at the Mountain Rats Festival.

 Thursday:

-6:00 pm – Adam Palmer Fund Trivia Night at Color Roasters.
-Register here.
+6:00 pm – Trivia Night at Color Roasters to support the Watershed Council

 Friday: